Which One Serves You Best?

-- They are easier and safer to cut, to preserve, and to fix issues.
+- They are easier and safer to cut, preserve, and fix issues.

 ✭ Important Note: Seasonal Impact on Material Expenses

 While metal is generally more expensive than wood, this might not be true at any given time.
-For example, during times of global or nationwide disasters or economic fluctuations wood shortage can occur.
+For example, during times of global or nationwide disasters or economic fluctuations, wood shortages can occur.
 Always check in with your trusted building professionals during such times to be certain of whether there is a material expense fluctuation.

 2020 Gemco Professional Builder’s Advice on Metal Studs